-Each RISC-V CPU has a set of control registers that the kernel writes to tell the CPU how to handle traps, and that the kernel can read to find out about a trap that has occured.
-The RISC-V documents contain the full story [1]. riscv.h (kernel/riscv.h:1) contains definitions that xv6 uses.
+Each RISC-V CPU has a set of control registers that the kernel writes to tell the CPU how to handle traps, and that the kernel can read to find out about a trap that has occurred.
+The RISC-V documents contain the full story [3]. riscv.h (kernel/riscv.h:1) contains definitions that xv6 uses.
 Here's an outline of the most important registers:

 - stvec: The kernel writes the address of its trap handler here; the RISC-V jumps to the address in stvec to handle a trap. - sepc: When a trap occurs, RISC-V saves the program counter here (since the pc is then overwritten with the value in stvec).
 The sret (return from trap) instruction copies sepc to the pc.
-The kernel can write sepc to control where sret goes. - scause: RISC-V puts a number here that describes the reason for the trap. - sscratch: The kernel places a value here that comes in handy at the very start of a trap handler. - sstatus: The SIE bit in sstatus controls whether device interrupts are enabled.
+The kernel can write sepc to control where sret goes. - scause: RISC-V puts a number here that describes the reason for the trap. - sscratch: The trap handler code uses sscratch to help it avoid overwriting user registers before saving them. - sstatus: The SIE bit in sstatus controls whether device interrupts are enabled.
 If the kernel clears SIE, the RISC-V will defer device interrupts until the kernel sets SIE.
 The SPP bit indicates whether a trap came from user mode or supervisor mode, and controls to what mode sret returns.